Showing 41 - 60 of 82

 "In this wordless picture book, a bird emerges after winter to find the world has gone quiet.
 As she settles on a tree outside an apartment building, its residents notice her through their windows and find hope in her resilience and the continued rhythms of nature."--

-51. Once upon a book
+Book cover for Once upon a book.

 Author: